MatthiasWM/mosrun/README.md

     inactive.
 * and of course Carbon/Rosetta on OS X with PowerPC
   * http://www.apple.com
+* a more recent approac is M.A.C.E.
+  * https://mace.software , MACE is quite similar to Executor.
+Unfortunatley at the time of writing, MACE is not OpenSource and needs to be compiled by the author to include one specific application.
+This would be a great solution for NTK, the Newton Toolkit.

 mosrun is licensed under GPL V3.
 No warranties, no claims, enjoy.